nodatime/nodatime.org/Markdown/1.0.x/offset-patterns.md

 The following standard patterns are supported:

 - `f`: Full format, displaying all information including fractional seconds.
   Typical pattern text: `+HH:mm:ss.fff`
 - `l`: Long format, displaying information down to the second.
   Typical pattern text: `+HH:mm:ss`
 - `m`: Medium format, displaying information down to the minute.
   Typical pattern text: `+HH:mm`
 - `s`: Short format, displaying information down to the hour.
   Typical pattern text: `+HH`
 - `g`: General pattern.
 Formatting depends on the value passed in:
   - If the offset has fractional seconds, the full format is used; otherwise
   - If the offset has seconds, the long format is used; otherwise
   - If the offset has minutes, the medium format is used; otherwise
   - The short format is used
   When parsing, the other standard format patterns are tried one at a time.
+This is the default format pattern.
 - `G`: As `g`, but using `Z` for an offset of 0, as if it were Z-prefixed.
 (See below.)

 Custom Patterns
 ---------------

-The following custom offset pattern characters are supported for local times.
+The following custom pattern characters are supported for offsets.
 See [custom pattern notes](text#custom-patterns) for general notes on custom patterns, including characters used for escaping and text literals.

 <table>